-Croatia: Moody’s affirms HEP’s rating, upgrades outlook to stable31.
-March 2017. / SEE Energy News
+Croatia: Moody’s affirms HEP’s rating, upgrades outlook to stable, SEE Energy News

 Croatian state-owned power utility HEP announced that the rating agency Moody’s has changed the company’s outlook to stable from negative, affirming its long-term Ba2 corporate family rating (CFR) at the same time.